dojo/docs/dijit/WidgetSet.rst

 .. js ::

-  // we are in some object, like a Widget ws.forEach(function(widget){
+  // we are in some object, like a widget ws.forEach(function(widget){
     this.addChild(widget); // add all children to the instance we are in }, this);